Thankfully because I’ve had more positive than negative experiences, I’m able to reflect on the negative rather than stew over them.

 As a young teen, I didn’t know how to deal.
-Somtimes I would cry and my friends just told me it would be okay.
+Sometimes I would cry and my friends just told me it would be okay.
 They had no idea what it felt like.

-To be the only one plauged by these comments, questions and stereotypes and be told that someone “didn’t mean it.”
+To be the only one plagued by these comments, questions, and stereotypes and be told that someone “didn’t mean it.”

 And ironically enough, I married someone white.
 I married him for his heart–not his skin color.

 Black and white people alike assume that I “have a thing for white men” and find them all attractive.